-After the end of fiscal year 2014, the Compensation Committee reviewed the Company's actual performance against the financial goals.
-The Compensation Committee discussed these results with the Chief Executive Officer and Chief Financial Officer, including the level of difficulty in achieving the targeted performance goals for fiscal year 2014.
+After the end of fiscal year 2015, the Compensation Committee reviewed the Company's actual performance against the financial goals.
+The Compensation Committee discussed these results with the CEO and CFO, including the level of difficulty in achieving the targeted performance goals for fiscal year 2015.
 The Compensation Committee determined that the annual performance cash incentive awards would be paid out at the actual core plan formulaic attainment level.
+See "Other Important Compensation Matters - Tax Deductibility of Performance-Based Compensation" below for additional details.

-Since threshold performance for the new sales growth measure was not achieved, there was no payout made with regard to that measure and the payout for the operating margin measure was capped at target level payout.
-At the time the fiscal year 2014 performance objectives were formulated, there was a substantial degree of difficulty with respect to achieving the new sales growth goal (which had a 25% weighting) and the threshold payout level would require performance at or above the level of our results for fiscal year 2013.
+Since the performance for the new sales growth measure was below the anticipated target level, the payout with regard to that measure was 25% of the target amount.
+Further, since the performance for the new sales growth measure was below the threshold level for purposes of the cap on the operating margin measure, payout for the operating margin measure was capped at the target level.
+At the time the fiscal year 2015 performance objectives were formulated, there was a substantial degree of difficulty with respect to achieving the new sales growth goal and the threshold payout level would require performance at or above the level of our results for fiscal year 2014.